Celtics–Lakers rivalry: "Beat L.A.!"

-One of the lasting effects on the Lakers–Celtics rivalry was the usage of the famous "Beat L.A.!" chant, sung by fans in opposing arenas whenever a Los Angeles-based team plays in their home venue.
+One of the lasting effects on the Lakers–Celtics rivalry was the usage of the famous "Beat L.A.!" chant, used by fans in opposing arenas whenever a Los Angeles–based team plays in their home venue.
 The chant originated during Game 7 of the 1982 Eastern Conference Championships at Boston Garden when the Boston fans urged the victorious Philadelphia 76ers to "Beat L.A.!"

-In January 2011 before an upcoming Celtic-Lakers regular season matchup, Celtic forward Kevin Garnett with shoe company Anta released a "Beat L.A." green shoe which featured on the tongue the numbers "152–120", which was at the time the Celtics all-time record against the Lakers.
+In January 2011 before an upcoming Celtics–Lakers regular season matchup, Celtics forward Kevin Garnett with shoe company Anta released a "Beat L.A." green shoe which featured on the tongue the numbers "152–120", which was at the time the Celtics all-time record against the Lakers.
 The Celtics won the game, 109–96.